-Photosynthesis and cellular respiration are used to produce usable energy for plants and other organisms.
+The photosynthesis and cellular respiration cycle is used to produce usable energy for plants and other organisms.
 These processes occur on a molecular level inside the cells of organisms.
 On this scale, energy-containing molecules are put through metabolic processes that yield energy that can be used right away.
 One such source of energy is produced in photosynthesis; another is stored like a battery as in cellular respiration.

 Plants receive light energy through small pores on their leaves called stomata and convert it in the organelles called chloroplasts, located in the plant cells in the leaves and green stems.
 Organelles are specialized parts of a cell that function in an organ-like fashion.
 The energy is used in this process to convert carbon dioxide and water into carbohydrates such as glucose and molecular oxygen.

 Photosynthesis is a two-part metabolic process.
-The two pathways are the energy-fixing reaction and the carbon-fixing reaction.
+The two parts of the biochemical pathway of photosynthesis are the energy-fixing reaction and the carbon-fixing reaction.
 The first produces adenosine triphosphate (ATP) and nicotinamide adenine dinucleaotide phosphate hydrogen (NADPH) molecules.
 Both molecules contain energy and are used in the carbon-fixing reaction to form glucose.

 In the energy-fixing reaction of photosynthesis, electrons are passed through coenzymes and molecules where they release their energy.
 Most of the electrons are passed along the chain, but some of this energy is used to move protons in the form of hydrogen across the thylakoid membrane inside the chloroplast.
 The energy retained is then used to synthesize ATP and NADPH.